joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 - `StageScaleMode.SHOW_ALL` scales the SWF to fit entirely within the new stage dimensions without changing the content aspect ratio.
-This scale mode displays all of the content, but can result in “letterbox” borders, like the black bars that appear when viewing a wide-screen movie on a standard television.
+This scale mode displays all of the content, but can result in "letterbox" borders, like the black bars that appear when viewing a wide-screen movie on a standard television.

 - `StageScaleMode.NO_BORDER` scales the SWF to entirely fill the new stage